Beeranco/PiAutomation/README.md

-### Which Pi can I use? ###
-This script is made and tested on a Raspberry Pi 4 2GB model.
-A Pi 4 4GB or Pi 4 8GB would also work!

-Older Pi's could experience slowdown and out of memory errors when running all of the installer options due to limited resources and RAM logging (RAM logging explained below).

-In the future the installer will calculate the total amount of RAM installed and in the case of a Pi 4 1GB model disable the /tmp folder as RAM mounted

 ### Just use any SD card? ###
 The simpel answer is no.
 Definitly do not use cheap Target, Walmart, AliExpress like SD cards!